MMSB-MOBI/lipid_droplets_aggregate/README.md

 This module is to recognize and characterize TO molecule clusters in molecular dynamic simulations.
 It uses MDAnalysis library.

-## Installation

 Tested with python 3.8.
 Feel free to give feedback for other python versions.

+## Local installation

+You can install molecules_aggregate locally.

 Required packages :
 * MDAnalysis